-The painting dates to the period when Caravaggio, who arrived in Rome from Milan, was making his career in the Roman art world.
+The painting dates to when Caravaggio, who arrived in Rome from Milan, was making his career in the Roman art world.
 The model was his friend, the Sicilian painter Mario Minniti, at about 16 years old.
 Primarily, the artwork belonged to Giuseppe Cesari, the Cavaliere d’Arpino, seized by Cardinal Scipione Borghese in 1607.

-Boy with a Basket of Fruit painting is an oil on canvas with 70 х 67 cm size.
+Boy with a Basket of Fruit painting is an oil on canvas with 70 х 67 cm.
 There is no coincidence that this canvas belonged to the Cavalier d’Arpino, from whom it was confiscated, together with other artworks in 1607.
-It was in the Cavalier’s studio, that, according to Giovanni Pietro Bellori, Caravaggio learnt “to paint flowers and fruit so well imitated that everybody came to learn from him how to create the beauty that is so popular today”.
+It was in the Cavalier’s studio that, according to Giovanni Pietro Bellori, Caravaggio learned “to paint flowers and fruit so well imitated that everybody came to learn from him how to create the beauty that is so popular today.”

 The painting was created during his early period as a painter of still lifes.
 It may be related to his famous Basket of Fruit in Pinacoteca Ambrosiana, Milan, executed in 1596.
-In both paintings, the fruit and leaves are illustrated with the same irregularities and imperfections that are found in the real life and nature.
+The fruit and leaves are illustrated in both paintings with the same irregularities and imperfections found in real-life and nature.

-The painting expresses sensuality, which marks similar canvases of the master of the early period: a handsome street boy took a beautiful pose, tilting his head slightly, lowering his shirt from one shoulder and gently pressing his basket to himself.
-The artist skillfully depicted not only the velvety color of peaches and glossy apples, but also dark spots on the fruits and dried leaves.
-The brightest fruits are apples, and the artist depicted the rest of the fruits in neutral colors to make everything look harmonious.
-After all, if Caravaggio took a lot of bright colors, viewer’s attention would be spent only on fruit, then one would have forgotten about the main character.
+The painting expresses sensuality, which marks similar canvases of the master of the early period: a handsome street boy took a beautiful pose, tilting his head slightly, lowering his shirt from one shoulder, and gently pressing his basket to himself.
+The artist skillfully depicted the velvety color of peaches and glossy apples and dark spots on the fruits and dried leaves.
+The brightest fruits are apples, and the artist showed the rest of the fruits in neutral colors to make everything look harmonious.
+After all, if Caravaggio took a lot of bright colors, the viewer’s attention would be spent only on fruit, then one would have forgotten about the main character.